 2025 PCRG Summer Field Projects

 We are excited to announce our slate of 2025 summer field projects!
 Applications will be posted in mid-April.
 Spots may be limited on some projects and priority will be given to PCRG members and order of application.
 PCRG members will receive an email notification when applications become available, you can become a PCRG member here.
+Please click here to read important information prior to volunteering on a PCRG project.
+You can click here to learn more about what to expect when volunteering on a PCRG project.

 Fieldwork Dates: June 7 - 16 (travel not included)